 The 2024 BCHC ECA included questions about funds available to support data modernization and challenges to this work.
 More than half (60%) of departments have used federal dollars to support data modernization, with 48% directly from federal sources and 12% through state passthrough (Figure 13).
 Respondents were not asked to identify which federal funding stream(s) were used for these purposes, and it is likely that it is mix of programmatic dollars.
-CDC has distributed specific funds for data modernization through two primary means: the Epidemiology and Lab Capacity and Public Health Infrastructure grant mechanisms, which by and large have only gone to six local jurisdictions.3 insufficient current funding.
+CDC has distributed specific funds for data modernization through two primary means: the Epidemiology and Lab Capacity and Public Health Infrastructure grant mechanisms, which by and large have only gone to six local jurisdictions.

+&lt;sup>3Chicago, Houston, Los Angeles County, Philadelphia, New York City, and Washington, D.C.

+When asked about challenges to implementing data modernization, departments were asked to choose all responses that apply, with 66% citing uncertain sustained funding as a challenge and 54% noting insufficient current funding.
 Over a third (37%) noted challenges of competing priorities at the agency and an inability to hire personnel with the necessary skills (Figure 14).

-3Chicago, Houston, Los Angeles County, Philadelphia, New York City, and Washington, D.C.

-When asked about challenges to implementing data modernization, departments were asked to choose all responses that apply, with 66% citing uncertain sustained funding as a challenge and 54% noting estimated 201 vacant positions in BCHC departments, including 165 civil service positions (82%) and 36 (18%) contractor positions (Table 3).
+Current civil service and contractor vacancies and intent to fill by progam area estimated 201 vacant positions in BCHC departments, including 165 civil service positions (82%) and 36 (18%) contractor positions (Table 3).
 The greatest number of vacancies are in the program areas of generalist (31), STD (25), and HIV (21).
 BCHC departments reported that they intend to fill 184 positions, 83% of which are civil service positions.